OneGeology/documentation/docs/portal.rst

    ERML Analysis tab - selection of commodity - Copper

+As well as drilling down through the hierarchy progressively to find the term you wish to filter by, you can also search for terms directly by entering the search term in the box at the top of the respective commodity or mineral occurence type window.
+This will expand the hierarchy and highlight all terms contain all or part of that search text.

+Selecting higher level terms such as "Metal", will automatically also select all subordinate terms in the hierarchy.

+In this example we have selected the "Arctic GTK 1:1M Mineral Resources" web service, which has ERML-Portrayal functionality.
+We then decided to filter by commodity, looking to view only those points that are attributed as belonging to the "Copper" class (by ticking the checkbox to the left of the term).
+Then we select a colour (orange from the dropdox at the top of the tab) with which to apply to all the points that match the commodity criteria, and click the "Portrayal" button at the bottom of the analysis tab.

 .. figure:: images/ERML5.JPG
    :width: 300
    :alt: ERML Analysis tab - selection of commodity - Copper.
 Portrayal button location.

    ERML Analysis tab - selection of commodity - Copper.
 Portrayal button location.

+The resultant custom map with the ERML-Portrayal filter for "Copper" points applied is shown below:

 .. figure:: images/ERML6.JPG
    :width: 600